 20G- 5.12.1 AIR FILTER / AIR FILTER HOUSING-

-B. The AllStar air filter housing assembly part #25900 or the AFCO air filter housing assembly part #80550 or an exact equivalent assembly must be used.
+B. The ALLSTAR Performance 25900, the AFCO 80550, or an exact equivalent air filter housing assembly must be used.
 This is a 3 piece assembly, the top, the base, and the sealing ring.
 Modifications to any part of the air filter housing assembly is not permitted.

 A shield may be installed to the front area of the air filter housing up to a maximum of one half of the air filter circumference.
 The shield must not be higher than the height of the air filter element.
 Any type of air induction, ducts, baffles, tubes, funnels or anything else which may control the air entering inside of, or between the air filter and carburetor is not permitted.